Couple in an argument

 What is devaluation in BPD?

 Devaluation can lead to major relationship difficulties, as the person with BPD may engage in behaviors such as intense criticism, verbal attacks, withdrawal, or even cutting off contact with the person they have devalued.
-These actions are often driven by the individual’s fear of rejection, abandonment, or a desire to protect themselves from potential hurt or disappointment.
+These actions are often driven by the person’s fear of rejection, abandonment, or a desire to protect themselves from potential hurt or disappointment.

 It’s important to note that devaluation in BPD is not considered to be a conscious choice but rather a defense mechanism driven by underlying emotional and psychological distress.
-Treatment approaches such as dialectical behavior therapy (DBT) can help individuals with BPD learn healthier coping strategies and develop more stable and fulfilling relationships.

 How long does the devaluation stage last?

-The devaluation stage itself may last for hours, days, or even weeks, depending on the individual and the dynamics of the relationship involved.
-The intensity and duration of devaluation can be influenced by various factors, such as a triggering event, the individual’s emotional state, their level of distress, and their overall coping mechanisms.
+The duration of the devaluation stage can vary from person to person and situation to situation.
+It is important to recognize that BPD symptoms, including devaluation, can fluctuate over time and may occur in cycles.
+The devaluation stage may last for hours, days, or even weeks, depending on the person and the relationship dynamics involved.
+The intensity and duration of devaluation can be influenced by various factors, such as a triggering event, the person’s emotional state, their level of distress, and their overall coping mechanisms.

 What are examples of devaluation?